bundesverfassung-oesterreich/.github/profile/README.md

 # This is the GH-Project for **„Die Entstehung des Bundes-Verfassungsgesetzes 1920“**

+Its aim is to provide documents, commentarys and data in genral concerning the genesis of the Austrian Bundes-Verfassungsgesetzes in the 1920s.

 ### The basic data-/work-flow is:
 1. documents are getting scanned and images are beeing uploaded to [goobi](https://goobi-work.acdh.oeaw.ac.at/)
 2. metadata for documents are collected in [baserow](https://baserow.acdh-dev.oeaw.ac.at/database/421/table/2289/8962)